top of page

 Workshop Series & Symposium

-The program comes off the back of Follow Sullivans: Learning Country (Sullivan creek 2022) curated walks where a project participants were recruited from diverse backgrounds, including conservation, the sciences, health, education, arts, writing and government.
+Waterways Country Workshop Series and Symposium program was delivered as part of the Design Canberra Festival at the National Museum of Australia.
+The program came off the back of Follow Sullivans: Learning Country (Sullivan Creek 2022) curated walks where project participants were recruited from diverse backgrounds, including conservation, the sciences, health, education, arts, writing, and government.

 We would like to acknowledge the ongoing guidance from Uncle Wally Bell and Aunty Karen Dendy.